 The Commissioner advocates that insurance companies should agree to accept reduced itemization of contents in wildfire total losses.
 In some cases, Jones says, it’s appropriate for inventories to allow grouping of categories of personal property, like allowing a listing of “100 DVD movies” instead of requiring a list of each of the film titles.

 Contact me at the Thompson Law Office with insurance questions and for a free consultation to be sure you receive the reimbursement to which you’re entitled.
-With an experience lawyer fighting expedite claims for you, you can receive the maximum compensation and insurance payout available to you and your loved ones.
+With an experience lawyer fighting to expedite California fire claims for you, you can receive the maximum compensation and insurance payout available to you and your loved ones.